 Once the self-exclusion period has expired, your account will remain in this status unless you contact our Customer Service team to reactivate it.
 Your account will only be accessible after a further 24-hour cooling off period.
 Marketing communications will not be reactivated unless you request us to opt you in.

 You can set a self-exclusion period by logging into your account and following the on-screen instructions.
-You can also request to self-exclude by contacting our Customer Service Team on 0330 1233951 or email us at email@example.com
+You can also request to self-exclude by emailing us at email@example.com

 By requesting self-exclusion, you are entering an agreement with us.
 During the self-exclusion period, we will employ automated checks to endeavour to ensure that you can no longer access your account or our gambling service across multiple platforms.
 At the same time, you also agree that you will not attempt to try to circumvent the agreement by continuing to participate in the gambling service provided by us.